Rodney Roloff, Senior Mortgage Broker Written by Rodney Roloff

 Currency conversion calculations must use appropriate exchange rates and timing to establish accurate US dollar asset values for qualification purposes.
 Consider bridge loans in California for timing.

-Full Documentation Foreign National Programs
+What Are Full Documentation Foreign National Programs?

 Traditional income-based foreign national loans accommodate borrowers who can provide comprehensive international employment and income documentation for mortgage qualification.